Comparisons12 min read

 Verdict: Wrike vs Smartsheet for Enterprise Project Management 2026

-The native feature depth, resource management, and automation engine give it a real edge for organizations where project execution is strategically important.
-You get more built-in for the money, and the Lightspeed platform has matured enough that the UX gap with Smartsheet has narrowed considerably over the past 18 months.
+The native feature depth, resource management, and automation engine give it a real edge for organizations where project execution matters strategically.
+You get more built-in for the money, and the Lightspeed platform has matured enough that the UX gap with Smartsheet has narrowed considerably over the past year and a half.

 But — and this is a real but — if your enterprise is spreadsheet-heavy, risk-averse about adoption, or operates in a regulated sector requiring FedRAMP compliance, Smartsheet is the smarter bet.
 A 70% adoption rate on Smartsheet beats a 30% adoption rate on a more powerful tool every single time.
-That's not a close call.
+That's not close.

-The honest answer?
+The real answer?
 Plenty of enterprises run both — Wrike for their PMO and complex delivery teams, Smartsheet for finance, ops, and reporting.
-It's not the cleanest answer, and your procurement team will hate you for it, but it's the real-world answer for a lot of organizations that have stopped pretending one tool fits everyone.
+It's not the cleanest answer, and your procurement team will hate you for it, but it's what actually works for a lot of organizations that have stopped pretending one tool fits everyone.

-If you want an alternative worth considering: Monday.com sits between these two in terms of complexity, and [Asana](Try Asana) is worth a look for teams prioritizing simplicity at scale.
+If you want an alternative worth exploring: Monday.com sits between these two in terms of complexity, and [Asana](Try Asana) is worth a look for teams prioritizing simplicity at scale.

 Frequently Asked Questions

 Q: Which tool has better AI features — Wrike or Smartsheet?
-As of 2026, Wrike's AI (Lightspeed AI) is more mature and deeply integrated, offering risk detection, smart summaries, and AI-assisted project briefs.
-Smartsheet launched its own AI features in 2025 and they're improving fast, but Wrike currently leads on AI depth by a meaningful margin.
+As of 2026, Wrike's AI (Lightspeed AI) is more mature and deeply woven in, offering risk detection, smart summaries, and AI-assisted project briefs.
+Smartsheet launched its own AI features in 2025 and they're improving, but Wrike currently leads on AI depth by a meaningful margin.

 Q: Can Smartsheet replace Excel for enterprise project tracking?
-For many use cases, yes — and honestly this is where Smartsheet genuinely shines.
+For many use cases, absolutely — and this is where Smartsheet genuinely shines.
 The grid view supports real formulas (VLOOKUP, SUMIF, conditional formatting), making it a credible Excel alternative for structured data tracking while layering Gantt charts, automations, and dashboards on top.
-It won't satisfy your most hardcore Excel power users, but it'll convert about 80% of your spreadsheet-dependent team without a fight.
+It won't satisfy your most hardcore Excel power users, but it'll convert about 80% of your spreadsheet-dependent team without drama.

 Q: What are the hidden costs in Smartsheet enterprise pricing?
 Smartsheet's base enterprise license doesn't include resource management or some advanced automation features — those require separate add-on packages (like Smartsheet Advance).
 Budget an extra 30-40% above the headline price if you need the full feature set.